Last Updated on June 27, 2021 by Calibre 11

-Today, The Carrera and Monaco are a key part of the TAG Heuer model range and the company has embraced rather than rejected its heritage, with the Monaco and Carrera names being used on the new technology developed (V4 Monaco, Carrera Calibre 360).
+Today in 2020, The Carrera and Monaco and Autavia are a key part of the TAG Heuer model range and the company has embraced rather than rejected its heritage, with the Monaco and Carrera names being used on the new technology developed (V4 Monaco, Carrera Calibre 360).

-Finally, we have the 2009 model, the TAG Heuer Monaco Calibre 12, which goes back to the two-register layout and cleaner face of the CS2110.
-The new model has a slightly larger case and for the first time, sapphire crystal rather than plexiglass.
+The Monaco received a significant update in 2009 to mark the 40th Anniversary of the series.
+Powered by a Calibre 12 movement, the 2009 TAG Heuer Monaco went back to the two-register layout and cleaner face of the CS2110.
+The new model has a slightly larger case (39mm vs. 38mm) and for the first time, sapphire crystal rather than plexiglass.